fatmarker/talk-titles/README.md

 # Talk Titles
 This is a collection of on-screen talk titles for use during congregation public meetings.
 Their style is meant to compliment the new song videos.
-The files are 1920 x 1080px PNGs optimized for 1080p screens.
+The files are PNG format with a resolution of 1920 x 1080 pixels (optimized for 1080p screens).

 The images are exported from Adobe InDesign CC.
 The content is based on the S-99 form.
 Keep reading if you want to know how I compile these.
 I'm sure there is a better way to do this, so I'm open to suggestions.